BrunoScheufler/lode/README.md

 Lode (abbreviation for `logical decoding`, based on the [Postgres feature](https://www.postgresql.org/docs/current/logicaldecoding.html) it uses under the hood), is a long-running service which receives a continuous change stream from your Postgres instance and allows you to build custom functionality around it.
 This equips
 Postgres with powerful real-time abilities in addition to [`LISTEN/NOTIFY`](https://www.postgresql.org/docs/current/sql-notify.html), which is often used for sending messages across services, or automating similar workflows to what lode is built for.
+Lode was heavily inspired by [pgdeltastream](https://github.com/hasura/pgdeltastream).

 ## background information